-Norris-Penrose Event Center has its roots in rodeo.
+Norris Penrose Event Center has its roots in rodeo.
 Three men, Spencer Penrose, Charles Leaming Tutt, and Jasper Ackerman, are primarily responsible for creating three of this city’s most prominent organizations.
-Those organizations are the Colorado Rodeo Associations (CSRA), the Professional Rodeo Cowboys Association (PCRA), and Norris-Penrose Event Center.
+Those organizations are the Colorado Rodeo Associations (CSRA), the Professional Rodeo Cowboys Association (PRCA), and Norris-Penrose Event Center.

 Spencer Penrose was a man of considerable vision.
 He believed that the City could capitalize on the Pikes Peak or Bust Days celebration and beef up the tourist industry.
 The Pikes Peak or Bust Days celebration of 1936 had been particularly successful and had drawn a large number of tourists to the city.
 The following year, Penrose staged the first professional rodeo at the Cheyenne Mountain Polo Field on what is now Polo Drive.
 There was an immediate problem; the polo stadium only provided seats for 500 people.